thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 If you want to turn off automatic login:

 1. Use Spotlight to launch the `Users & Groups` System Preferences.
-1. If the lock in the bottom left corner is closed, click on it and enter your admin account password.
+1. If the lock in the bottom left corner is closed, click on it and enter your account password in the window that pops up.
 1. Click the `Login Options` tab in the sidebar on the bottom left.
 1. Select `Off` in the dropdown menu next the `Automatic login`.

-When finished, the window should look something like this.
+When finished, your System Preferences should look something like this.

 ![](https://i.imgur.com/CwrbvzQ.png)

 ### The account name

-Additionally, you'll see the account name when viewing your home directory, among other places.
+Additionally, you'll see your account's name when viewing your home directory, among other places.

 To view the home directory: